 app.component.ts file consist of few parts:

 .ts file we have to import a Component from the Angular library.
-This is required to make our component working.
-Component is a
+This is required to make our component work.
+An @Component is a

-Decorator (don't have to bother what does it mean for now) - it provides a configuration metadata that determines how the component should be processed, initialized and used in a runtime.
+Decorator (don't have to bother what does it mean for now) - it provides a configuration metadata that determines how the component should be processed, initialized and used at a runtime.

-Whenever we want to use other components within another component we also have to import it in that place. (we will learn how to do that in a next lesson).
+Whenever we want to use other components within another component we also have to import it in that place.
+(We will learn how to do that in the next lesson).

-@Component decorator which we imported in a first line allows us to specify a
+@Component decorator which we imported in a first line allows us to specify the

 matadata for our component.
-The metadata contains few parameters:
+The metadata contains a few parameters:

-styleUrlscontains the array of CSS styles to be used for styling the component or a path to the external file (
+styleUrlsparameter contains the array of CSS styles to be used for styling the component or a path to the external file (the

 Our component can be called in your HTML code just like any standard HTML tag, i.e:

-The last part of our component is a Component Class which contains atributes and functions.
-This is the place where entire logic of given component is stored.
-In a next lesson we will fill this component with some functions to make our application working.
+The last part of our component is a Component Class which contains attributes and functions.
+This is the place where the entire logic of a given component is stored.
+In the next lesson we will fill this component with some functions to make our application work.